shinesolutions/ecs-blue-green-demo/README.md

 sam deploy --template-file stack.yaml --stack-name blue-green-demo
 ```

-(Note: You can call your stack whatever you like, you don't have to use blue-green-demo).
+(Note: You can call your stack whatever you like, you don't have to use blue-green-demo.
+You can also use the AWS CLI to create the cloud formation stack directly, you don't have to use SAM).

 Once that's finished, in AWS console, you can navigate to the Application Load Balancer that was created as part of the stack.
 There you can find the public DNS name of our web frontend.